 A 24-hour detox conducted by medical professionals ensures you or your loved ones are monitored in a controlled setting as uncomfortable withdrawal symptoms are managed.
 There currently are no medications that the U.S. Food and Drug Administration has specifically approved for cocaine withdrawal.
 However, clients could be given medications to help ease high blood pressure, nausea, chills, cravings, depression, and other symptoms.

-Recovering users who have completed cocaine detox are encouraged to enter an inpatient, residential, or outpatient treatment program where they can focus on their addiction.
-Outpatient treatment offers the most flexibility while inpatient and residential likely require a 30-day or longer stay at the treatment facility.
+Whether or not you go through a cocaine detox, clients are encouraged to enter a residential or outpatient treatment program where they can focus on their addiction.
+Outpatient treatment offers the most flexibility while residential require a stay of 30 days or longer at the treatment facility.

 Addiction is not a simple “detox-and-go” program, but rather a lifelong process to not only achieve complete sobriety but also to maintain it.
 For this reason, we suggest you or anyone that needs treatment to participate in alumni aftercare programs.